 Additionally, for this list, I polled users online and asked them what some of their favorite VSTs are to use, so I can’t vouch for all of them personally.

 This is a synth plug-in made by U-he and based off of the Roland Juno-60 which came out in 1982.
 It’s a classic.
 This plug-in has quite a bit more functionality, however, and it’s powered by Amazona.de.
 U-he has a reputation for imitating analog models well.

 This is a collection of 28 plug-ins that are extremely popular with not only GarageBand users but for other DAW users as well.
-You can pay for the license for added functionality and other features, but from what I understand, most people just take the free version and are happy with that.
+You could also pay for the license on Plugin Boutique for the Complete Bundle, which will give you almost every plugin you could ever want with top-of-the-line features and functionalities.

 This package includes reverb, mixing and mastering tools, modulators, filters, compressors, flangers, phasers, tremolos, tuners, vibratos, limiters, loudness analyzers, notepads, oscillators, and shapers.